-With so many easy (and comfortable) public transportation options, a Campolide property really does provide home buyers with effortless access into the city centre, as well as the rest of the country.
+With so many easy and comfortable public transportation options, a Campolide property really does provide home buyers with effortless access into the city centre as well as the rest of the country.

 For home buyers looking for a more traditional home, the charming neighbourhood of Calacadas dos Meistros offers an intriguing change of scenery.
 This areas boasts an adorable collection of houses and villas in Campolide that were built with front and back yards.

-Why look at a Campolide Property?
+Why choose a Campolide Property?

-The Campolide neighbourhood borders with not only the Lisbon City Centre, but is also in considerably close proximity to neighbourhoods like popular Campo de Ourique.
+The Campolide neighbourhood borders with not only the Lisbon city centre, but is also in considerably close proximity to neighbourhoods like popular Campo de Ourique.
 The areas offer a wide variety of entertainment, shopping, great local and international schools, as well as a number of very well established hospitals and clinics.

 When buying property in Campolide, home owners will be located in one of the most understated shopping districts of Lisbon.
-Campolide is home to one of the biggest high-end department stores in Europe, El’Corte Ingles, where you can buy anything from tech gadgets to a new suit.
+Campolide is home to one of the biggest high-end department stores in Europe, El Corte Inglés, where you can buy anything from tech gadgets to a new suit.
 Another popular shopping mall located in Campolide is the Amoreiras Shopping Centre, which used to be the largest in the city and is still popular with local and international residents.

-If home buyers are looking to purchase property in the Campolide district, and also get a grasp on the local lifestyle, then this is one of the best locations for farmers market shopping.
-Out of the three most popular farmers and fish markets in the area, The Mercado Biológico do Campo Pequeno, is an all time favourite.
-This market is located just on the edge of the Campolide district, in The Campo Pequeno Gardens, and sells a massive variety of locally grown, organic and high quality produce.
+If home buyers are looking to purchase property in the Campolide district and also get a grasp on the local lifestyle, then this is one of the best locations for farmers’ market shopping.
+Out of the three most popular farmers’ and fish markets in the area, the Mercado Biológico do Campo Pequeno is an all time favourite.
+This market is located just on the edge of the Campolide district, in the Campo Pequeno Gardens, and sells a massive variety of locally grown, organic and high quality produce.

-Schools and Healthcare
+Schools and healthcare

-With over six hospitals and 2 clinics located in and around the Campolide district, homebuyers in the area can feel confident that they’ll have access to some of the best healthcare in the city.
+With over six hospitals and two clinics located in and around the Campolide district, homebuyers in the area can feel confident that they’ll have access to some of the best healthcare in the city.

-Local and International Cuisine
+Local and international cuisine

-Some of the favourites amongst Campolide residents include Prato De Semana, which serves traditional Portuguese cuisine, with a different menu everyday.
+Some favourites amongst Campolide residents include Prato De Semana, which serves traditional Portuguese cuisine, with a different menu everyday.
 There are also a handful of vegetarian restaurants in the area, with Green Pepper being one of the most popular.
 Besides these two, there are also a number of international restaurants, serving everything from Japanese to Brazilian cuisine.